welcome home.

 collaborators Jah Elyse Sayers, Majesty Royale Jackson, Felisha George, Jasper Brown, Amethyst Lattimore, Graciella Ye’Tsunami, Lee Edwards, Gabrielle Bass, angel edwards and Sophiann Mahalia Moore

-The thematic motifs that each iterative performance becomes is a part of a large stew we are building.
-Artistic abundance comes in a multitude of shapes, sizes and textures.
-The score is as follows: Invitation, Mirroring, Ciphering, Constellation Talks, Somatic Seeds, Rock the Boat, Naming is Believing (what’s something soft?)Little Feet and Breathe.
+The thematic motifs that each iterative performance offers is a part of a large stew we are collectively creating.
+The movement score is as follows: Invitation, Mirroring, Ciphering, Constellation Talks, Somatic Seeds, Rock the Boat, Naming is Believing (what’s something soft?), Little Feet and Breathe.
 This score is not chronological.
-It is a collage of chance, what is needed is seen through movement, projection and installation.
-The scaffolding of this work is made possible by queer, trans, immigrant, neurodivergent and non-binary artists.
+It is a collage of chance.
+What is needed is selected during the performance practice.
+The scaffolding of this work is made possible by queer, trans, immigrant, neuro-divergent and non-binary artists.
 Our collective seeks to enliven, restore and be in dialogue with our own methods of embodied softness.
 Questioning what our seed practices are and identifying our ‘dorsal fins’.
 Utilizing text from undrowned by Alexis Pauline Gumbs and Plush by angel edwards we replicate an aquarium with no dolphins and non-binary wombs.
 We anchor in not knowing and value affirmations like, ‘fuck around and find out’.

 something soft is a study of softening and we invite rage, confusion and curiosity to the feast.
 Our culminating performances further inform our research and we become more versed in the risk.
 This spectral and sensory ritual is guided through collage, installation, movement, interactive art making, soundscapes, foraging and sea creatures.
 This collection of forms will be a queer, sensory experience, a ciphering aquarium meant for brave risk and going places together.